Single-molecule orientation localization microscopy I: fundamental limits: Quantum limits for localizing fluorescent molecules

 Computing the QFI of generalized photon states often involves complicated eigendecomposition to find symmetric logarithmic derivatives (SLDs), so we therefore develop an analytical QFI expression specifically for pure photon states corresponding to light emitted by rotationally fixed molecules.
-First, we write the one-photon state detected at the BFP as
+Assuming quasimonochromatic and paraxial photons within our imaging system (see \cref{sec:model}), we follow established methods to quantize the paraxial electromagnetic field \cite{Aiello2005,Hawton2007} and define a position-polarization eigenstate as